Assassination of Narayan Rao: Reaction

 Upon hearing the news, Haripant Phadke hurriedly went to the palace with his troops and artillery but since he did not know what was happening inside he could not open fire on the structure.
 Many Maratha officials including Nana Phadnavis met at the Budhwar Police Station while others such as Bhavanrao Pratinidhi, Maloji Ghorpade and others went to the palace to obtain correct information of what had happened.
 The Gardis were guarding the premises of the palace and only allowed the Maratha officials to enter after laying down their arms.
 When they were permitted to meet Raghunathrao they found him lying on the courtyard of the groundfloor and by Gardi soldiers with their swords drawn out.
 In the meanwhile some of the other Gardis began hastily plundering the palace and were only pacified due to the help of some city bankers.

 It nearly midnight when Raghunathrao had been proclaimed as the ruler of the state by the Gardis and allowed to pick his officials that the Gardis allowed the dead bodies to be taken out and funeral rites to be performed.
 The mangled pieces of Narayanrao were collected in a bundle for cremation.
 Sakharam Bapu was overcome by grief since he couldn't fulfil the promise he had made to Madhavrao and his wife Ramabai to protect Narayanrao.
 He refused to take any part in the new administration and left the city.
 Nana Phadnavis also refused to join Raghunathrao's government and the latter had no liking for him.
 The horrifying and chaotic events at Pune presented the enemies of the Marathas with the moment they had been looking for all along.
 A wave of attacks had occurred throughout the country although no one took up arms against the capital of Pune itself.
 It was only during the time of the Dashera festival on 25 September that Raghunathrao began to address that threats that were posed by Nizam Ali and Haidar Ali.

-Most people reluctantly accepted Raghunathrao's rule because there was no other male member of the Peshwa's family to take the reigns of power, but they were apprehensive at heart to submit to the rule of a person who killed his own nephew who was unarmed and who belonged to the same Brahmin caste.
+Most people reluctantly accepted Raghunathrao's rule because there was no other male member of the Peshwa's family to take the reins of power, but they were apprehensive at heart to submit to the rule of a person who killed his own nephew who was unarmed and who belonged to the same Brahmin caste.
 The mother of Narayanrao at Nashik was consumed with grief and sorrow when she learned about her son's death.
 Her eldest son and heir to the empire Vishwasrao had died at the Battle of Panipat in 1761, her second eldest son Madhavrao succumbed to disease and her youngest had been brutally murdered.
 She felt so overcome with grief that she gave up her comfortable life and went around begging for alms with a half coconut shell from door to door.
-She continued this practice for over a year and only regained her peace of mind when the ministers finally overthrew the murderer of her son and when his wife Gangabai gave birth to a new son.
+She regained her peace of mind when the ministers overthrew the murderer of her son and Narayanrao's wife, her daughter-in-law Gangabai, gave birth to a posthumous son.